tshepang/blog/content/computing/what I like about Rust.rst

   was... impressive.
 That's an indication that what resulted is a far better design than we could have had.
-The sheer amount of effort taken, which was such a unique experience for me, makes me feel grateful (I watched the activity for about year before 1.0 was released).
+The sheer amount of effort taken, which was such a unique experience for me, makes me feel grateful (I watched the activity for about a year before 1.0 was released).
 I am also grateful for the resilient users who kept up with the pain of the frequent changes, for they helped keep the language relevant and exciting, while also providing feedback.